thierrymoudiki/thierrymoudiki.github.io/_posts/2025-05-27-survival-curves-techtonique-API.md

 # 1 - Using curl

-Firt, get a token from: [https://www.techtonique.net/token](https://www.techtonique.net/token).
+First, get a token from: [https://www.techtonique.net/token](https://www.techtonique.net/token).

 Note that you can use [https://curlconverter.com/](https://curlconverter.com/) to translate the following request in your favorite programming language.